n1rjal/provathan-backend/readme.md

 ### Afterwards

-> You can also delete using folder structure
+> You can also delete using explorer

 After you are done with the API, you can delete project